Jan 15, 2026

 How much VRAM do I actually need for local LLMs?

 It depends on the model size you want to run.
 8 GB handles 7B models at 4-bit quantization.
 12-16 GB is comfortable for 7B-13B models and some 34B models at aggressive quantization.
 24 GB opens up 70B models at 4-bit quantization and 30B-35B models at higher precision.
-32 GB gives you the most flexibility, running 70B models comfortably and even some larger mixtures.
+32 GB gives you the most flexibility.
 When in doubt, buy the most VRAM your budget allows.

 Is AMD ROCm ready for local LLMs?

-ROCm has improved significantly. llama.cpp, Ollama, and LM Studio all support AMD GPUs, and performance for supported operations is competitive.
-However, CUDA still has first-mover advantage on new features, quantization formats, and debugging tooling.
-If you are comfortable troubleshooting GPU issues and reading community forums, AMD works.
-If you want everything to work immediately with minimal configuration, NVIDIA is safer.
+ROCm has improved significantly. llama.cpp, Ollama, and LM Studio all support AMD GPUs, but CUDA still has the edge on new features, quantization formats, and debugging tooling.

 Should I buy a used GPU for local LLMs?